privacyidea/privacyidea/doc/application_plugins/openvpn.rst

 every renegotiation.

-Network-Manager does not rechallenge the user and the VPN connection hangs, so you'll need to disabled the renegotiation.
+Network-Manager does not rechallenge the user and the VPN connection hangs, so you'll need to disable the renegotiation.

-If you are also requiring client certificates, the user needs
+If you are also requiring client certificates, than the user needs

    1. a machine certificate
    2. a password